openjdk/loom/loom-docs/CustomSchedulers.md

 a custom scheduler can be collected when all virtual thread assigned to the scheduler have terminated and the scheduler is otherwise unreachable.
 The lifecycle of carrier threads is managed by the scheduler.

+## Time Sharing

+Early prototype support for <em>forced preemption</em>, based on thread local handshakes, exists in a branch in the loom repo.
+The prototypes in the `fibers` branch for custom schedulers do not support forced preemption at this time.

 ## Poller modes